bernoussama/ipou/README.md

 ### Current Limitations

 - IPv4 only
 - Static peer configuration (no dynamic discovery)
-- Basic error handling
+- No structured logging
 - No rate limiting or DoS protection
+- Basic error recovery

 ## License

-[Add your license here]
+MIT License - see [LICENSE](LICENSE) file for details.

 ## Security Notice